mstksg/inCode/copy/entries/inside.md

 Like with Functor and `fmap`, this general pattern of turning an `a -> f b` into an `f a -> f b` is also useful to generalize.

+In general, you can think functions `a -> world b` as functions that "bring you into your world".
+We would like to turn it, in general, into `world a -> world b`.
+Lifting the input only, so to speak.

-We say that if a world has such a way of "pre-lifting" a function (plus some other requirements), it implements the `Monad` typeclass.
+We say that if a world has such a way of lifting the input of such a function (plus some other requirements), it implements the `Monad` typeclass[^othermonad].

+[^othermonad]: It also needs `return`, which I will mention in due time.

 Now, you may or not have known this, but Monads have a...reputation.
 You might have heard that Monads were super scary and intimidating.
 And you might